lauzadis/College_of_DuPage_ENGIN-2201_Bridge_Project/README.md

 Bridge Project for College of DuPage's ENGIN-2201 Statics class

 ## Getting Started
-### EXE
+### Linux executable
+The precompiled exe is too big to upload to GitHub.
+It is uploaded on [my Google Drive](https://drive.google.com/file/d/1Gnk-EeEo5_WqfSK7TNc5oWIC0oQ1wy44/view?usp=sharing).

-The precompiled exe is uploaded.
-If you'd rather compile it yourself for security purposes, the instructions are below.
+If you'd rather compile it yourself for security purposes (recommended), the instructions are below.
 ### Compilation Instructions
 #### Linux / Ubuntu
 1) Download Python, Anaconda.